-Reformation in the Church is not just a onetime incident or a divine intervention that happened once, but a continuous divine movement where by believers are exposed to interpretation of the scripture and Bible which are guided and blessed by the Holy Trinity.
-The Church therefore, engages its flock with deeper Biblical and Theological comprehension, ecclesiastical wisdom and extension of Godly love and care to the needy.
-This makes the Church witness Christ Jesus every now and then thus proclaiming Salvation, Hope and Eternity.
-The above Reformation-thrust began by Abraham Malpan, Geevarghese Malpan and many other enlightened members of Clergy and Laity is further strengthened by the blessed leadership of Bishops from the 13th Mar Thoma, Most Rev. Mathews Mar Athanasius till the present Metropolitan, Most Rev. Dr. Joseph Mar Thoma.
-These Metropolitans assisted by other Bishops and the Clergy, so far could up hold the freedom, independence, the divine Vision and Mission, above all the Biblical vision and the Evangelical Mission of the Church.
+Reformation in the Church is not just a one-time incident or a divine intervention that happened once, but a continuous divine movement where believers are exposed to the interpretation of the scripture and Bible which are guided and blessed by the Holy Trinity.
+The Church, therefore, engages its flock with deeper Biblical and Theological comprehension, ecclesiastical wisdom, and extension of Godly love and care to the needy.
+This makes the Church witness Christ Jesus every now and then thus proclaiming Salvation, Hope, and Eternity.
+The above Reformation-thrust began by Abraham Malpan, Geevarghese Malpan, and many other enlightened members of Clergy and Laity is further strengthened by the blessed leadership of Bishops from the 13th Mar Thoma, Most Rev. Mathews Mar Athanasius till the present Metropolitan, Most Rev. Dr. Joseph Mar Thoma.
+These Metropolitans assisted by other Bishops and the Clergy, so far could uphold the freedom, independence, the divine Vision and Mission, above all the Biblical vision and the Evangelical Mission of the Church.

 Mar Thoma Syrian Church of Malabar and The Ecumenical Movement: